sebgreg/react-native-elements/docs/rnw-progress.md

 - images not showing

 ## Other Changes
-- rnw does not export ViewPropTypes from the same place
+- rnw does not export "ViewPropTypes" from the same place
 - to resolve:
   - src/config/ViewPropTypes.js split into .ios .android and .web
   - added "moduleNameMapper" to jest config in package.json